ZeldaFanGameCentral/ZFGBB-React/core/vite/plugins/preprocess-twmerge/README.md

 # @zfgccp/vite-plugin-preprocess-twmerge

-This plugin will preprocess tailwind merge on React components, so that it does not have to be done at runtime.
+A vite plugin will preprocess `tailwind-merge` on JSX components className attributes, so that it does not have to be done at runtime.

+This vite plugin requires [Node.js](https://nodejs.org) 22 or later, as it depends on the strippable types.

 ## Usage